How Michael Flynn goes local to spread Christian nationalism - WTOP News

 It was at The Hollow where Flynn was seen mixing with Proud Boys, including Hoel.

 Photos and video posted on Facebook and a public Telegram chat show Flynn at The Hollow with men wearing the Proud Boys’ signature yellow and black shirts or other gear with the group’s logo.
-Sarasota lawyer Ron Filipkowski, who tracks far-right figures online, circulated a photo posted on Facebook in September 2021 that showed a man wearing a Proud Boys hat, yellow shirt and bandanna standing with Mellor and Flynn.
+Sarasota lawyer Ron Filipkowski, who tracks far-right figures online, in September 2021 that showed a man wearing a Proud Boys hat, yellow shirt and bandanna standing with Mellor and Flynn.

 The Proud Boys played an important role in the insurrection.
-One of its members, Jeremy Bertino, pleaded guilty this month to seditious conspiracy for his role in the attack.
+One of its members, Jeremy Bertino, to seditious conspiracy for his role in the attack.

-Samantha Kutner, an extremism researcher who is an expert on the Proud Boys and runs the consultancy Glitterpill LLC, said grievance is a driving factor in the group: they paint themselves as victims of a progressive society that wants to emasculate them.
+Samantha Kutner, an extremism researcher who is an runs the consultancy Glitterpill LLC, said grievance is a driving factor in the group: they paint themselves as victims of a progressive society that wants to emasculate them.

 Many Proud Boys attended the deadly “Unite the Right” rally in Charlottesville, Virginia, in 2017.
-They’ve been designated a terrorist organization by the governments of Canada and New Zealand and labeled a hate group by the Southern Poverty Law Center, a nonprofit legal advocacy group.
+They’ve been designated a terrorist organization by the and and by the Southern Poverty Law Center, a nonprofit legal advocacy group.

 Hoel and other Sarasota Proud Boys have taken Flynn’s presence and words as a rallying cry, echoing them in public Telegram chat groups they use to organize their political activities.
 They have often shared messages from Flynn as a way to encourage each other to get involved in local politics.

-Note: This story has been corrected to show the Flynn-backed school board candidates defeated three candidates, rather than ousted sitting members.